Committee Membership

 Mitigating Conflict of Interest

-No IACUC member participates (other than to provide requested information) in the initial or continuing review of any protocol in which that member has a conflicting interest.
+No IACUC member participates (other than to provide requested information) in the review of any protocol or discussion item in which that member has a conflicting interest.
 This includes review of any material submitted over the course of the study or the duration of the member’s term.

 If it is necessary for such a study to be reviewed when the conflicted member is in attendance, that member must recuse themselves from the deliberation, discussion, and vote on that study.
-Unless requested to remain in order to provide additional information, it is expected that the member leave the room until after the vote is taken.
+Unless requested to remain in order to provide additional information, the member is removed from the meeting until after the vote is taken.

 Conflicting interest includes, but is not limited to, situations where the IACUC member: